When it comes to retirement, clients don’t always think about the future in one continuous phase.

-They experience it in two very different chapters and that difference has a material impact on advice outcomes.
+They often experience it in two very different chapters and that difference has a material impact on advice outcomes.

 The Two‑Chapter Retirement is a new adviser insights paper designed to help you understand why even financially well‑resourced clients: